Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Introduction

 \section{Introduction}

-The problem of heterogeneous treatment effect estimation plays a central role in data-driven personalization and, as such, has received considerable attention in the recent literature, including \citet{athey2016recursive}, \citet*{foster2011subgroup}, \citet*{hahn2017bayesian}, \citet*{kennedy2020optimal}, \citet*{kunzel2019metalearners}, \citet*{luedtke2016super}, \citet{nie2020quasi}, \citet*{tian2014interaction} and \citet*{wager2018estimation}.
+The problem of heterogeneous treatment effect estimation plays a central role in data-driven personalization and, as such, has received considerable attention in the recent literature, including \citet{athey2016recursive}, \citet{foster2019orthogonal}, \citet*{foster2011subgroup}, \citet*{hahn2017bayesian}, \citet*{kennedy2020optimal}, \citet*{kunzel2019metalearners}, \citet*{luedtke2016super}, \citet{nie2020quasi}, \citet*{tian2014interaction} and \citet*{wager2018estimation}.
 One difficulty in applying this line of work to medical applications, however, is that such applications often involve potentially censored survival outcomes---and existing methods for treatment heterogeneity often cannot be used in this setting.

 To address this challenge, we propose {\it causal survival forests}, an adaptation of the causal forest algorithm of \citet*{wager2019grf} that adjusts for censoring using doubly robust estimating equations developed in the survival analysis literature \citep{tsiatis2007semiparametric,van2003unified}.
-Our method is robust, computationally tractable, and outperform existing methods.
-We also study the asymptotic behavior of causal survival forests, and prove that they are consistent and asymptotically normal.
+The method is robust, computationally tractable, and outperforms available baselines in our experiments.
+We also study the asymptotic behavior of causal survival forests, and establish conditions under which its predictions are consistent and asymptotically normal.

-We focus on a statistical setting where, for $i = 1, \, \ldots, \, n$ training examples, we assume independent and identically distributed (i.i.d.) tuples $\cb{X_i, \, T_i, \, C_i, \, W_i}$ where $X_i \in \xx$ denote covariates, $T_i \in \RR_+$ is the survival time for the $i$-th unit, $C_i \in \RR_+$ is the time at which the $i$-th unit gets censored, and $W_i \in \cb{0, \, 1}$.
-The goal of a statistician is to measure the average effect of treatment $W_i$ on survival time $T_i$ conditional on $X_i = x$.
-Following the literature, we define causal effects in terms of the potential outcomes framework \citep{imbens2015causal}, i.e., we posit potential outcomes $\cb{T_i(0), \, T_i(1)}$ such that $T_i = T_i(W_i)$, and seek to estimate the conditional average treatment effect
+We focus on a statistical setting where, for $i = 1, \, \ldots, \, n$ training examples, we assume independent and identically distributed (i.i.d.) tuples $\cb{X_i, \, T_i, \, C_i, \, W_i}$ where $X_i \in \xx$ denote covariates, $T_i \in \RR_+$ is the survival time for the $i$-th unit, $C_i \in \RR_+$ is the time at which the $i$-th unit gets censored, and $W_i \in \cb{0, \, 1}$ denotes treatment assignment.
+The goal of a statistician is to measure the average effect of the treatment $W_i$ on survival time $T_i$ conditional on $X_i = x$.
+We define causal effects in terms of the standard potential outcomes framework \citep{imbens2015causal}, i.e., we posit potential outcomes $\cb{T_i(0), \, T_i(1)}$ such that $T_i = T_i(W_i)$, and seek to estimate the conditional average treatment effect on the survival time,